formalsec/wasp/README.md

 ...
 ```

-Note that, this script always outputs the results to
+The script always outputs the results to the file `table.csv`,
-the file `table.csv`, meaning that consecutive runs will
-continuously overwrite the file `table.csv`.
+meaning that consecutive runs will continuously overwrite the file
-Importantly, between runs delete the `output` directory to
+`table.csv`.
+Additionally, between runs delete the `output` directory
-eliminate the possibility of conflicts in the results.
+to eliminate the possibility of conflicts in the results.

 To obtain the results from Table 2 for Gillian:

 1. Go into the Gillian directory: `cd ../Gillian` or `cd /home/wasp/Gillian`
-2. Run for each directory in `../collections-c-for-gillian/for-gillian/normal`:
+2. Run for each category in `../collections-c-for-gillian/for-gillian/normal`:

 ```sh
 time esy x gillian-c bulk-wpst ../collections-c-for-gillian/for-gillian/normal/array/ \